 Previously I talked about an exercise that can be performed at home to help improve low back pain and prevent recurrence of injury.
 Bird dogs are just one such exercise that the Chiropractors at our clinic in Eastbourne give to our guests.
-Today I am going to talk about two other exercises that are perfect for recovering from a nasty bout of low back pain.
+Today I am going to talk about two other simple exercises that are perfect for recovering from a nasty bout of low back pain.

-This exercise is rather simple to perform, and like the bird dog has progressions and regressions depending on whether you need to make it harder of easier respectively.
+This exercise is rather simple to perform.
+Like the bird dog has progressions and regressions depending on whether you need to make it harder of easier respectively.
 The purpose of this exercise is similar to the bird dog; help improve the endurance of the core musculature, particularly the lateral trunk flexors.
 On top of this, as this exercise is only performed on one side at a time it can be helpful in balancing up any muscle imbalances that occur as part of our day to day life.

 To perform this exercise:

 • Lie on the floor with your knees flexed at 90 degrees and your spine straight.
-You should be in a similar position to the video

 • Similarly to the bird dog, before initiating any movement maintain an abdominal brace.